 - 1. Remove the A3 front panel interface board as instructed above. - 2.
-From the rear of the front panel assembly, remove the center retaining screw (item 6).
+From the rear of the front panel assembly, remove the center retaining screw (item ®).
 Bend the bottom keypad assembly tabs away from the frame and push the A1 keypad assembly out of the frame.

-NOTE When replacing the assemblies, ensure that the ribbon cables are not under the assemblies.
+NOTE When replacing the assemblies, ensure that the ribbon cables are not up the assemblies. e not under --- -------------